intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Now you know how to change properties and configure your mine.
 How then do you know *which* property to change?

-See :doc:`/webapp/index` - it's a list of pages in the InterMine webapp detailing everythinhg you can configure on that page.
+See :doc:`/webapp/index` - it's a list of pages in the InterMine webapp detailing everything you can configure on that page.
 On the upper right hand corner of this page are links to the Index and the table of contents, which may be useful.
-The search for this site is quite good as well although you can still use google! e.g. a Google search for help with logos: `logo site:intermine.readthedocs.org`.
+The search for this site is quite good as well although you can still use google! e.g. `a Google search for help with logos <http://lmgtfy.com/?q=logo+site%3Aintermine.readthedocs.org>`_.
 A quick email to the dev mailing list usually proves to be quite helpful too.

 Show all properties